Hone logo

 Constraints

-• The input will always be a valid JavaScript array.
+• The input will always be a JavaScript array.

-• The array can contain any valid JavaScript data types, including primitives, objects, and other arrays.
+• The array may contain any valid JavaScript data types (primitive types, arrays, objects, null, undefined).

 Notes